-- >> Payments Voluntarily Made to Charitable and Similar Organizations.
-An organization may recognize a public official's speech, article or meeting attendance by making a direct contribution to a bona fide charitable, educational, civic, religious, or similar tax-exempt nonprofit organization.55 A public official may not make such donations a condition for the speech, article or meeting attendance.56 In addition, the official may not claim the donation as a deduction for income tax purposes.57 Nor may the donation have a reasonably foreseeable financial effect on the public official or on any member of the official's immediate family.58 The official may not be identified to the nonprofit organization in connection with the donation.59 - >> Payments Deposited in Local Agency General Fund.
-An honorarium given to an official that is unused may be deposited into the local agency's general fund within 30 days of receipt, so long as it is not claimed by an official as a deduction from income for income tax purposes.60 - >> Income from Bona Fide Occupation.
-An official may be paid income for personal services if the services are provided in connection with a bona fide business, trade, or profession (such as teaching, practicing law, medicine, insurance, real estate, banking, or building contracting) and the services are routinely provided in connection with the trade, business or profession.61 This exception does not apply, however, when the main activity of the business or profession is making speeches.62
+" Payments Voluntarily Made to Charitable and Similar Organizations.
+An organization may recognize a public official's speech, article or meeting attendance by making a direct contribution to a bona fide charitable, educational, civic, religious, or similar tax-exempt nonprofit organization.46 A public official may not make such donations a condition for the speech, article or meeting attendance.47 In addition, the official may not claim the donation as a deduction for income tax purposes.48 Nor may the donation have a reasonably foreseeable financial effect on the public official or on any member of the official's immediate family.49 The official may not be identified to the nonprofit organization in connection with the donation.50

-Some Gestures in Connection with a Speech or Panel Discussion.
+- " Payments Deposited in Local Agency General Fund.
+An honorarium given to an official that is unused may be deposited into the local agency's general fund within 30 days of receipt, so long as it is not claimed by an official as a deduction from income for income tax purposes.51 - Income from Bona Fide Occupation.
+An official may be paid income for personal services if the services are provided in connection with a bona fide business, trade, or profession (such as teaching, practicing law, medicine, insurance, real estate, banking, or building contracting) and the services are routinely provided in connection with the trade, business or profession.52 This exception does not apply, however, when the main activity of the business or profession is making speeches.53 - Some Gestures in Connection with a Speech or Panel Discussion.
 An official may accept certain gestures when the official gives a speech, participates in a panel or seminar, or provides a similar service.
 These are exempt from the honoraria ban and are not considered "gifts" by the Political Reform Act.
-These include free admission to the event, refreshments and similar noncash nominal benefits received at the event, necessary lodging and subsistence provided directly in connection with the speech, panel, seminar, or service, and transportation (within California) to the event.63
+These include free admission to the event, refreshments and similar non-cash nominal benefits received at the event, necessary lodging and subsistence provided directly in connection with the speech, panel, seminar, or service, and transportation (within California) to the event.54 a variety of civil, criminal and administrative penalties, depending on the severity of the violation and the degree of intent to violate the law that enforcement entities are able to demonstrate.55

 The restrictions against accepting fees are part of the Political Reform Act.
-Violations of these laws are punishable by a variety of civil, criminal and administrative penalties, depending on the severity of the violation and the degree of intent to violate the law that enforcement entities are able to demonstrate.64
+Violations of these laws are punishable by